eu90h/mockfighter/README.md

 The goal is to be 1-1 compatible with the Stockfighter API.

-Currently, two bots are provided: a noisy trader and a market maker (that doesn't understand its job).
+Currently, three bots are provided: noisy traders, retail traders, and market makers.
-Both are extremely stupid, as anything better would probably give away solutions to Stockfighter levels.
+All are extremely stupid, as anything better would probably give away solutions to Stockfighter levels.

 Background
 ==========